Faith-Informed Therapy for Black Women

 Who are you when no one needs anything from you?

 This is where integration happens.
 Not a summary — a discovery.
+Not someone else's definition of who you should be — yours, finally quiet enough to hear.
 The woman who walks out of this work knows who she is outside of her roles, her titles, and her usefulness to everyone else.
 And she's decided what she's building next.

 How faith shows up